Shrijeeth/Agentic-ScikitLearn/README.md

 # Agentic-ScikitLearn

-Agentic-ScikitLearn is an innovative machine learning workflow automation library that leverages AI agents to streamline the process of model training, feature selection, and model discovery using ScikitLearn.
+Agentic-ScikitLearn is an innovative machine learning workflow automation library that leverages AI agents to streamline the process of model training, feature selection, and model discovery using AI Agents and AutoML.

 ## Key Features